Codenetz/codew/README.md

 ---

-This command will build front-end assets from the example react source code in `./src/client`.
+This command will build front-end assets from `./src/client/`.
-You could read more about it in [React](#react) section below.
+You can read more about it in [React](#react) section below.

-_You could skip this command if you don't need._
+_You can skip this command if you don't need._

 ```
 $ npm run webpack